ibm-cloud-docs/log-analysis/ingest.md

 * ENDPOINT represents the entry point to the service.
 Each region has a different URL.
 * QUERY_PARAMETERS are parameters that define the filtering criteria applied to the ingestion request.
 * LOG_LINES describe the set of log lines that you want to send.
 It is defined as an array of objects.
-* SERVICE_KEY is the API key that you created in the previous step.
+* INGESTION_KEY is the key that you created in the previous step.

 The following table lists the endpoints per region: